containerd/runwasi/README.md

 # runwasi

-> Warning: Alpha quality software, do not use in production.

 This is a project to facilitate running wasm workloads managed by containerd either directly (ie. through ctr) or as directed by Kubelet via the CRI plugin.
 It is intended to be a (rust) library that you can take and integrate with your wasm host.
 Included in the repository is a PoC for running a plain wasi host (ie. no extra host functions except to support wasi system calls).